You may benefit gastric bypass or gastric sleeve surgery if you:

 - Improved mood and self-esteem

-- Support group attendance (ongoing support group attendance is recommended, preferably with your support person - two support group attendances are mandatory in order to proceed with the program)
+- Support group attendance (Ongoing support group attendance is highly recommended, preferably with your support person.
+At a minimum, attendance a two support group meetings is mandatory before we proceed with the surgery.)

-- Ongoing communication with your primary physician regarding your interest in weight loss surgery
+- Ongoing communication with your primary care physician regarding your interest in weight loss surgery

 - Physical therapy evaluation may be recommended to assess your exercise pattern

-- Initial consult with Dr. Carroll once the above has been achieved
+- Initial consult with the surgeon once the above has been achieved

 - Bariatric team discussion

-While many of the costs that will be incurred during the evaluation process will be covered by your insurance, some charges may become the responsibility of the patient.
-Due to program certification criteria, we are unable to accept patient’s with Medicare insurance as either their primary or secondary insurance coverage.
+While many of the costs incurred during the evaluation process will be covered by your insurance, some charges may become your responsibility.
+Due to program certification criteria, we are unable to accept patients who use Medicare as either their primary or secondary insurer.

-If a patient qualifies medically for surgery, the surgeon’s office will request pre-approval for coverage of the procedure from the patient’s health insurer.
-When the insurance company gives their approval, they notify the surgeon’s office.
-In most cases a date for the operation will be scheduled during this notification.
-Once the surgery has been scheduled, patient’s are often asked to come into the office about a week before the procedure to obtain informed consent.
+If you qualify medically for surgery, the surgeon’s office will ask your insurer for pre-authorization of coverage for the procedure.
+Once we have received notification of pre-authorization from your insurer, a date for the operation will be scheduled.
+Once the surgery has been scheduled, you will be asked to come into the office about a week before the procedure to obtain informed consent.

 We will work with you and your insurance to make sure that you meet their requirements.
 Some of these requirements are:

-History of failed weight loss attempts (ie. Physician-supervised weight loss, Weight Watchers, Nutri system)
+- History of failed weight loss attempts (such as physician-supervised weight loss, participation in commercial weight loss programs)

-Nutrition evaluation — used to identify dietary changes and habits that need to be changed in order to ensure a successful transition after weight loss surgery.
+- Nutrition evaluation (to identify dietary changes and habits that need to be changed in order to ensure a successful transition after weight loss surgery)